 Fund an Infrastructure Bill That Will Make America Competitive Again

 Ignoring the needs of America’s aging and over-burdened infrastructure is not an option.
 If our nation is to remain prosperous, we must transform our infrastructure systems by ensuring that any infrastructure bill include greater direct federal infrastructure investment and responsibly encourage infrastructure investment from the private sector and all levels of the public sector, without diminishing existing federal infrastructure investment responsibilities.
 Any bill must also expand workforce education, training, and development opportunities.

 WCOE urges Congress to fund an infrastructure bill with greater direct federal assistance.

 WCOE Supports Women’s Pay Equity: Equal Pay for Equal Work

 Despite passage of the Equal Pay Act in 1963, substantial pay inequities persist.
 Full time working women earn only 79 cents for every dollar a man receives.
 This gap increases for Latina and African American women (56 and 64 cents), respectively.
 Women make up nearly half the population and many are the sole providers for their families.
 This makes gender pay discrimination a family issue.
 The Paycheck Fairness Act is a comprehensive bill that strengthens the Equal Pay Act by taking meaningful steps to create incentives for employers to follow the law, empower women to negotiate for equal pay, and strengthen federal outreach and enforcement efforts.
 All working women deserve equal pay for equal work.

-WCOE supports the passage of the Paycheck Fairness Act: S.819 and H.R.
-1869
+WCOE supports the passage of a Paycheck Fairness bill.

 WCOE Supports Passage of the Equal Rights Amendment